sevensolutions/traefik-oidc-auth/website/docs/getting-started/middleware-configuration.md

 |---|---|---|---|---|
 | `Name` | no | `string` | *none* | The name of the header. |

-## AuthorizationCookieConfig Block {#authorization-cookie}
+## AuthorizationCookie Block {#authorization-cookie}

-This works exactly the same as [AuthorizationHeaderConfig](#authorization-header), but using a cookie instead of a header.
+This works exactly the same as [AuthorizationHeader](#authorization-header), but using a cookie instead of a header.
 You can also use both.

 | Name | Required | Type | Default | Description |
 |---|---|---|---|---|